By Sara Molaie

 A tale of two revival movements

 I also learned that spoken Hebrew was revived in the 19th century.
 This was interesting for me, as well, because there was also a revival movement – although unsuccessful – in Persian in the 19th century.
 In fact, beyond the conceptual and linguistic commonalities between the two languages, there was a historical similarity in these two language revival movements.
+(Read Sara’s full post about these two movements.)

 The movements to revive Persian and Hebrew both concerned returning to the original (ancient) land to practice ancient traditions, and speaking the ancient language.
 Persian Zoroastrians had started a mass migration to India to escape persecution following the Islamization of Iran in the 7th century CE.
 In the view of movement leader Maneckji Limji Hataria, restoring ancient or pre-Islamic Iran – starting with the Farsi language – would let these migrants return to their ancestral land and merge with the broader Iranian society.